-Advisory: I recommend you do not read this commentary if you are overly tender-hearted or you disdain having your religious sensibilities offended.
+Advisory: I recommend you not read this commentary if you are overly tender-hearted or you dislike having your religious sensibilities offended.
 To make my case for the kind of God I think we have, I had to delve into certain things that may disturb you.

 I must admit I had a hard time making my case because of my own tender-heartedness.

 I respect religious people.
 I will never condemn them or their views.

 All of the following has been said many times before,

 As an agnostic, I believe God exists.
 It’s difficult for me to believe everything came from nothing with no “outside” force.
 (I suspect many physicists, astronomers, Big Bang adherents, and the like do believe this.)
 So I respect the religious person who is asked for evidence of God and replies, “Just look around you.”

 Whether God exists, then, is to me not in question considering the endless examples of what I hold is proof, or strong circumstantial evidence.

 What is in question to me is: What kind of God do we have?